Hrabi80/MedTalk/README.md

 represented by the component  QuestionComponent also here we have two categories:

-the info list:
+### the info list:
-    concerning informations published in public by doctors the rumor list:
+    concerning informations published in public by doctors
+### the rumor list:
     concerning false popular informations to be confirmed by doctors to enhance people to avoid them
+ ### functionnalities offered to doctors:
+ once a doctor is authenticated he is able to:
+ -Add event through add-event-component
+-Consult A list of events using list-event-component